Yawning/bsaes/README.md

  * 32 bit and 64 bit variants, with the appropriate one selected at runtime.

- * `ctrAble` support for less-slow CTR-AES mode, leveraging the fact that the implementation is bitsliced.
+ * Provides `crypto/cipher.Block`.

- * Compatible with `crypto/cipher` methods that take a `crypto/cipher.Block`
+ * `crypto/cipher.ctrAble` support for less-slow CTR-AES mode, leveraging the fact that the implementation is bitsliced.

-   that are safe to use.
-The GHASH provided by `crypto/cipher` is not guaranteed to be constant time, so attempting to combine bsaes with it will result in a runtime error.
+ * `crypto/cipher.gcmAble` support that returns a runtime error, because any platform that requires `bsaes` does not have a constant time GHASH.

  * The raw guts of the implementations provided as sub-packages, for people to use to implement [other things](https://git.schwanenlied.me/yawning/aez).